abelsj60/my-site/app/data/reveries/06-19-19-netflix-survey.md

 Netflix rejected me today.

-The company sent me a survey request today.
+The company had just sent me a survey request.
 I'd get a free month for every survey I take.
 I qualified for three daily surveys and would get a bonus month if I did them all.
 COOL!

 Let's do it.